polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   Scheduled Antimalware Time: **120**

--   \_artifacts Location: accept the default value
+-   \_artifacts Location: **Accept the default value**.

--   \_artifacts Location Sas Token: leave the default value
+-   \_artifacts Location Sas Token: **Leave the default value**.

-1. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/robotechredmond/301-storage-spaces-direct-md>
+1. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/robotechredmond/301-storage-spaces-direct-md>.

-2. On the **Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016** page, select **Deploy to Azure**
+2. On the **Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016** page, select **Deploy to Azure**.

     ![Screenshot of the Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016 page.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image8.png)

-3. The Web browser window should automatically get redirected to the Azure portal and display the **Custom deployment** blade
+3. The Web browser window should automatically get redirected to the Azure portal and display the **Custom deployment** blade.

 4. On the **Custom deployment** blade, specify the following settings:

-    -   Subscription: *your Azure subscription name*
+    -   Subscription: **Your Azure subscription name**.

     -   Resource group: **(New) s2d-RG**

-    -   Location: *specify the same Azure region that you selected in the previous task*
+    -   Location: **Specify the same Azure region that you selected in the previous task**.

     -   Name Prefix: **s03**